Tsqurt/easyLLVM/README.md

 2. **logical atoms** Initialize a project, input multiple files, split these files into **logical atoms** if you like - generally speaking, each file contains only one function or global object, and then build into a library through automated analysis of atomic dependencies.

 Whether you use natural atoms or logical atoms, be free to choose the mode you like.
 The only difference is that natural atoms will be seen as a free part, without any dependency analysis.
 So if you want to carry out some dependency analysis and remove some unused parts automatically, you must use logical atoms, especially when you want to build a library - you can ensure that the library is minimal and never emit any unused parts (and you can remove symbols' name in default).
 If you use natural atoms, you can only remove unused parts manually or specify some options/passes to remove them.

+In workflow mode, each file is processed to produce a list of atoms.
+We process each atom in the list, and then merge them together to produce the final output or list.